If you’re like most women going through perimenopause and menopause, holiday stress is as common as hot flashes.

 “I just need to get through the evening.
 It’s once a year.
 Just go through the motions.”

-It doesn’t matter if it’s a formal holiday party, an important meeting for your job, or starting a new relationship, your body goes through stress and mental health disruptors all the time.
-How does your body cope with stress during the holidays (or any time) to help you “just get through it?”
+It doesn’t matter if it’s a formal holiday party, an important meeting for your job, or starting a new relationship, your body goes through stress and attunement disruptors all the time.
+Most of the time, the strategy is to “just get through it.”
+What does that mean for your body and nervous system?

 According to Polyvagal Theory created by Dr. Stephen Porges, there are 3 parts to how our autonomic nervous systems interact with the world around us, neuroception, hierarchy, and co-regulation.

-On a recent episode of the Ten Percent Happier Podcast with Dan Harris, one of my favorite polyvagal teachers Deb Dana shares her insight on Polyvagal Theory.
+On an episode of the Ten Percent Happier Podcast with Dan Harris, one of my favorite polyvagal teachers, Deb Dana, shares her insight on Polyvagal Theory.

 Neuroception is how your body senses cues of safety or danger from your environment.